 You might say this isn't a fair comparison, pitting the Canyon Speedmax CF 8.0 against Ribble Ultra Tri, because although they are both excellent triathlon bikes, the base setup of the former costs twice as much as the latter.
-But as we all know, just because something is more expensive, that doesn't mean it's necessarily better, or more like as much better as the price would suggest.
+But as we all know, just because something is more expensive doesn't mean it's necessarily better, or more like as much better as the price would suggest.

 After all, there is a reason why both tt bikes are on T3's best triathlon bikes roundup: they are the pinnacle of tri bike engineered and design.
-Both the Canyon and the Ribble performs amazingly in races and are a step up from road bikes, especially if you're happy to stay in aero position for more than five seconds.
+Both the Canyon and the Ribble performs amazingly in races and are a step up from road bikes, especially if you're happy to stay in the aero position for more than five seconds.

 How do they compare?
-Is the Canyon Speedmax CF 8.0 worth the extra money or should you opt in for the cheaper Ribble Ultra Tri 105?
+Is the Canyon Speedmax CF 8.0 worth the extra money, or should you opt-in for the cheaper Ribble Ultra Tri 105?

 Canyon Speedmax CF 8 vs Ribble Ultra Tri: price and availability

 The Canyon Speedmax CF 8 is available to buy directly from Canyon (opens in new tab), with prices from £4,499.